liourej/CodeDroneDIY/README.md

 * to understand UAV flight stabilization
 * to have our own system, with no limits for customization: you can add all the sensors you want.

-In this project, the two main flight mode are addressed:
+In this project, the two main flight modes are addressed:
 * Accrobatic mode (or manual mode): the simplest to code, but it requires flight skills
 * Angle mode: more complex to implement, but easier to fly: UAV automatically goes back to horizontal